 DMS can free up space that you use for storing voluminous piles of paper documents by providing you with a database that can save all digitized files online.
-Moreover, it allows storing scattered all over different services (Dropbox, OneDrive, Google Drive, email attachments, etc.) documents of your employees in a centralized place.
+Moreover, it enables storing documents that are scattered all over different services (Dropbox, OneDrive, Google Drive, email attachments, etc.) of your employees in a centralized place.

 The distribution process of documents via different channels is rather inefficient, out-of-date, and error-prone.
 Any highly-functional DMS can automate and simplify this process for you so that you may easily keep track of invoices, dunning letters, and other crucial papers sent within and outside the company.